SupeRuier/awesome-active-learning/on_build/AL_theory.md

 ### Performance Improvement

-- Boosting Active Learning via Improving Test Performance [2021]:
+- Boosting Active Learning via Improving Test Performance [2022, AAAI]:
   Through expected loss or the output entropy of the output instances.
+  This work is still in the form of gradient length, and it is similar to EGL.
+  The difference is that this work calculates the gradients with the expectation of losses, while EGL take the expectations of gradients.

 ### Budget v.s.
 Strategy